-Join us this June for the international Craft Scotland Conference - New Ways of Seeing.
-Book your early bird tickets today!
+Makers, curators and craft enthusiasts joined us for the international Craft Scotland Conference - New Ways of Seeing.

-Over two days, you will hear insightful talks and dynamic panel discussions, which will focus on key themes affecting the craft world today.
-We are delighted to announce artist/jeweller Felieke van der Leest from Norway as a keynote speaker, who will bring her unique international perspective to Scotland.
+Over two days, attendees heard insightful talks and dynamic panel discussions, which focused on key themes affecting the craft world.
+We were delighted to have artist/jeweller Felieke van der Leest from Norway and curator at Norwegian Crafts Lars Sture as a keynote speakers, who brought their unique international perspective to Scotland.

-Our popular hands-on workshops are back, along with the opportunity to engage with the National Museum of Scotland exhibitions and brush up on your practical business skills.
+Our popular Breakout Sessions returned, along with the opportunity for attendees to engage with the National Museum of Scotland exhibitions and brush up on their practical business skills.

 On Thursday 7 June, conference delegates joined Craft Scotland as we hosted the World Craft Council (Europe) General Assembly for an evening social event.
 Here attendees could meet and connect with UK and international delegates.
 Supper and drinks provided by Social Bite and The Glenmorangie Company.

 To celebrate the Year of Young People 2018 and inspire the next generation of makers, Craft Scotland was delighted to offer bursary tickets to representatives from The Young Women's Movement and the National Youth Arts Advisory Group.